Reach-Above/reach-above.github.io/mapathon.md

         },
          {
             id: 'Durham Forest',
             title: 'But we have the most fun at Durham Forest.
-It has some of the best Mountain Biking in Ontario',
+It has some of the best Mountain Biking Trails in Ontario',
             image: './mapathon/Double.gif',
             description: 'Check out this fantastic organization building these wicked trails. <a href="https://durhammountainbiking.ca/">DMBA</a>',
             location: {
-                center: [-79.08406, 44.04963],
+                center: [-79.09287, 44.04797],
                 zoom: 14.65,
                 pitch: 0.00,
                 bearing: 0.00